 The In It Together Health Literacy Project was a training initiative designed to help health professionals incorporate health literacy approaches and strategies into the services they provide, with the goal of improving engagement and retention in HIV care and treatment.

 In It Together trained community members from communities highly affected by HIV to become health literacy trainers.
 Community members participated in an online health literacy training-of-trainers.
-Then, the In It Together trainers provide in-person training to individual health professionals and health care organizations that serve people living with HIV.
+Then, the In It Together trainers provide in-person training to individual health professionals and health care organizations that serve people with HIV.

 There were two In It Together training initiatives: